8Ginette8/gbif.range/README.md

   contains > 100,000 observations and implements 13 post-processing options to flag and clean erroneous records based on custom functions and the
   `CoordinateCleaner` R package (<a href="https://cran.r-project.org/web/packages/CoordinateCleaner/index.html">CRAN</a>).

+  - `get_gbif_count()`: estimates how many GBIF records are available for a taxon using the same taxonomic matching logic as `get_gbif()`, which is useful before launching large downloads.

   - `get_range()`: estimates species ranges based on occurrence data (a `getGBIF` output or a set of coordinates) and
   <a href="https://en.wikipedia.org/wiki/Ecoregion">ecoregion</a> polygons.